What Is a Good SAT Score?

 Percentiles can be used to see how well you did compared with other test-takers.
 Refer to the following percentile charts to see what constitutes a good SAT score.
 Note that the percentile rankings for scores may change slightly from year to year.

-Your SAT score, which ranges from 400-1600, is the sum of your two section scores: Math and Reading and Writing.
+Your SAT score, which ranges from 400-1600, is the sum of your two section scores: the Math section and the Reading and Writing section.
 Each section uses a scale of 200-800 in 10-point increments.
 A good score on Math or Reading and Writing, then, would be around 600.

 Percentile | Score |